Skip Breadcrumb Links

 When do I have to tell my landlord that I am moving out?

 Before you move out, you have to let your landlord know that you are leaving.
 This is called "giving notice."
-You can make an oral agreement but it is a good idea to have a written agreement.

 How much time or notice you have to give your landlord depends on your rental agreement: